Péter Szijjártó: 2021

-On 16 October 2021 Szijjártó was interviewed by Al Jazeera English during which time he was forced to defend his government's policies from attacks by World Economic Forum members Ursula von der Leyen and Mark Rutte.
-He explained his Parliament's law on the rights of the parent and child to security against bizarre ideologies and highlighted the preference of his government for referendums to settle outstanding political issues.
+On 16 October 2021 Szijjártó was interviewed by Al Jazeera English during which time he was forced to defend his government's policies from attacks by Ursula von der Leyen and Mark Rutte.
+He explained his Parliament's law on the rights of the parent and child to security against what he referred to as bizarre ideologies and highlighted the preference of his government for referendums to settle outstanding political issues.
 He clarified that the George Soros-founded and -funded Central European University needed to meet the criteria set out in Hungarian law regarding domestic content and staff that all other Hungarian universities need to meet in order to certify degrees in Hungary, rather than have it be an outlier.

+2023

+Szijjártó expressed support for Israel during the Gaza war.
+He criticized South Africa's genocide case against Israel, saying that accusing a "country that has suffered a terrorist attack of genocide is obviously nonsense."